 It was the voice of my old boxing coach.
 He used to yell “Be Solid!!!!” every day.
 I knew what that meant in the ring.
 A solid boxer can get hit by a hard shot that might knock him back, or knock him down.
 But he’s not going to knock you out.

 And I didn’t want to be knocked out on life.
 There had to be a way out of the pain.
 There had to be a way to healing.

 I wanted that way.
 And I wanted to not be broken anymore.
 But could I become a solid person after this heartbreak?

-The story behind my personal transformation from feeling unworthy and experiencing the personal hell of heartbreak into becoming a whole person is the subject of my new book.
+The story behind my personal transformation from feeling unworthy and experiencing the personal hell of heartbreak into becoming a whole person is the subject of my new book, out October 1st, 2019.